Testing with Postman

 Select a region and MMY for your vehicle, then hit Search by MMY

-After selecting Use Vehicle, you’ll want to select a Trip for the vehicle.
+After selecting Use Vehicle, you’ll want to select a state for the vehicle.
 After that, you’ll get a set of credentials to use in the Connect flow.

-Before proceeding to the next step, you’ll want to start the vehicle on it’s trip.
+Before proceeding to the next step, you’ll want to start the simulation in the Smartcar Dashboard.

 Connecting to a vehicle